Cyclophane: [n.n]Paracyclophanes

-A well studies member of the [n.n]paracyclophane family is [2.2]paracyclophane.
-One method for its preparation is by a 1,6-Hofmann elimination:.
+A well studied member of the [n.n]paracyclophane family is [2.2]paracyclophane.
+One method for its preparation is by the 1,6-Hofmann elimination of 4-methylbenzyltrimethylammonium hydroxide:

 The [2.2]paracyclophane-1,9-diene has been applied in ROMP to a poly(p-phenylene vinylene) with alternating cis-alkene and trans-alkene bonds using Grubbs' second generation catalyst:

 The driving force for ring-opening and polymerization is strain relief.
 The reaction is believed to be a living polymerization due to the lack of competing reactions.

 Because the two benzene rings are in close proximity this cyclophane type also serves as guinea pig for photochemical dimerization reactions as illustrated by this example:

 The product formed has an octahedrane skeleton.
 When the amine group is replaced by a methylene group no reaction takes place: the dimerization requires through-bond overlap between the aromatic pi electrons and the sigma electrons in the C-N bond in the reactants LUMO.

+Janusene

+The symmetrical molecule [3.3]orthocyclophane, also known as janusene, is a cyclophane that contains 4 benzene rings in a cleft-shaped arrangement.
+First synthesized in 1967 by Stanley J. Cristol through the cycloaddition of anthracene and dibenzobarrelene, the molecule has been used to study stacking and interactions between cations and pi orbitals, particularly with silver ions.
+Derivatives and complexes of janusene have been created to study cation-pi interactions, transannular interactions in similar rigid aromatic molecules, and systems that depend on carbon-carbon distances.

+Various synthetic methods for producing janusene have been developed since the original cycloaddition reaction was discovered, including microwave assisted reactions and acetylene transfer from 5,6,7,8-tetrafluorobenzobarrelene.